Flumezapine: Chemistry

 Flumezapine is a thioeno[2,3-b][1,5]benzodiazepine akin to olanzapine, differing only by the substitution of a fluorine atom (F) for a hydrogen atom (H) on the phenyl ring.
 The fluorine atom acts as an electron-withdrawing substituent; this was the same rationale given in the patent information for the electron-withdrawing chlorine atom on the antipsychotic clozapine.

 Flumezapine and olanzapine chemical structures, with explicit hydrogen shown on olanzapine for comparison.

 History

 Developed alongside olanzapine by Eli Lilly and Company, the clinical development of flumezapine was halted due to toxicology concerns.
 Its research designation was LY-120363.
-The other analogues studied, (1) substituting flumezapine's methyl group for an ethyl group (ethyl flumezapine) and (2) substituting flumezapine's methyl group for an ethyl group and its fluorine atom for a hydrogen atom, also failed due to concerns of granulocyte suppression and elevated cholesterol during in vivo studies on dogs, respectively.
+The other analogues studied, substituting flumezapine's methyl group for an ethyl group (ethyl flumezapine) and substituting flumezapine's methyl group for an ethyl group and its fluorine atom for a hydrogen atom, also failed due to concerns of granulocyte suppression and elevated cholesterol respectively, during in vivo studies on dogs.